 For thousands of years, species lived in earth exposed to what nature and evolution did bring to the plate.
 So many combinations of atoms into molecules populated this planet.
-Until mankind learned to handle those pesky atoms and started exploring new combinations.
+Until humankind learned to handle those pesky atoms and started exploring new combinations.

 Unimaginable sorts of materials, chemicals, and even living entities started to come out of our laboratories.
 Combinations than never were, now are.